vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 ^Notes:
 - The purpose of this one is for people using screen readers
-- This is especially for images and buttons without readable text.
+- This is especially for images and buttons without readable text
 - Otherwise the screen reader would say something like "Unlabeled button"
 - The user might not _perceive_ what the button is supposed to do in that case!
 - One exception is if the image doesn't need to be perceived to operate your app, like a decoration.
-In that case you should set it such that the screen reader knows it can skip it.
+In that case you should set it such that the screen reader knows it can skip it

 ---